George730/candidate-project-data-engineer/README.md

 ## Credentials
 It is extremely dangerous to include the credentials in a public/private repo.
-But for review purpose, I include the access keys under cerndential folders.
+But for review purpose, I include the access keys under cerndential folders and delete this repo right after the review process.